-Eduard Folayang yearned for the ONE Lightweight World Championship ever since he headlined the organization’s first-ever event five years ago.
+Eduard “Landslide” Folayang has yearned for the ONE Lightweight World Championship ever since he headlined the organization’s first-ever event, ONE: CHAMPION VS CHAMPION, six years ago.

 It is an obsession that took a physical and emotional toll on him.
 But on 11 November 2016, he finally got his shot at reigning champ Shinya Aoki’s belt at ONE: DEFENDING HONOR in the Singapore Indoor Stadium.
 It is an opportunity he seized with both hands.

-“My journey in ONE Championship ever since my first fight has been a roller coaster,” said Folayang.
-“There were moments in my career when I was already near to a title shot, but suddenly I lost the momentum.
+“My journey in ONE Championship ever since my first bout has been a roller coaster,” said Folayang.
+“There were moments in my career when I was already near to a title shot, but suddenly I lost momentum.
 And then I climbed the ladder again and fell again.

-“This time I really pushed hard to be on the top, and finally after five years I had the chance to fight for the title.”
+“This time I really pushed hard to be on the top, and finally after five years, I had the chance to compete for the title.”

-Folayang made history that night, accomplishing what many thought he could not by scoring a technical knockout of Aoki in the third round.
-It was a fairy tale ending to a story that began with Folayang growing up through poverty, fighting to pay the bills, and claiming a world championship five years later.
+Folayang made history that night, accomplishing what many thought was impossible for him by scoring a technical knockout of Aoki in the third round.
+It was a fairy tale ending to a story that began with Folayang growing up through poverty, fighting to pay the bills, and claiming a world championship.

 However, claiming the belt goes much deeper than simply adding a world title to his many accolades.
 For the man known as “Landslide,” it is the culmination of his life’s work, and a tribute to the people, community, and society that raised him.